Rashisha14/Rashisha14/README.md

 ## 🚀 About Me

+I am a passionate and versatile software developer with a strong foundation in C, Java, and web design.
+My expertise extends to the MERN stack (MongoDB, Express.js, React, Node.js), allowing me to create dynamic, full-stack web applications.
+I also have a keen interest in AI and Machine Learning, where I apply cutting-edge technologies to solve complex problems.
+My proficiency in Figma enables me to design intuitive user interfaces that enhance user experience.

 💻 Passionate **Software Developer** skilled in **C, Java, Python, MERN stack, PostgreSQL, and AI/ML**.
 🎯 Interested in building **scalable apps**, **intuitive UI/UX**, and **AI-powered solutions**.
 📍 Based in **Kerala, India**.